Last updated: May 4, 2023

 “[Salvation Army Founder] William Booth said that you can’t feed someone’s soul when their stomach is growling,” Nate said.
 “If we can meet the physical or emotional needs, whatever it is, then you provide an opening to fill a spiritual need.”

-JAMS is a program for kids, ages 4-14, that teaches kids dance, music, art and drama, as well as offering homework help every Thursday night.
+JAMS is a program for kids, ages 4-14, that teaches dance, music, art and drama as well as offers homework help every Thursday night.
 JAMS provides mentorship and training opportunities to help kids develop as leaders in the program after they age out.

 “The most satisfaction I have is seeing people discover their God-given abilities and who they are in Christ,” Nate said.
 “Growing up, I always knew what was expected of me and what I was supposed to do, but until I really said ‘yes’ to serving the Lord, I didn’t really find fulfillment.”

 In addition to the children’s ministries, the East Main Worship and Service Center also has a food pantry and a caseworker to help with utility assistance and other social service opportunities.

 The church also partners with the Adult Men’s Rehabilitation Center nearby to host a weekly Bible study for the residents.
 The church offers a welcoming community for these men to go to once they are finished with their residential treatment.